logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 To fix it, you may have called it by calling it as a method and also specify the return type by doing `po (CGRect)[self bounds]`.
-Well, instead of typing all that mess everytime you want to print something, you can just do do `e @import UIKit` and you will be allowed to do `po view.bounds` and all the other methods that comes with UIKit.
+Well, instead of typing all that mess every time you want to print something, you can just do do `e @import UIKit` and you will be allowed to do `po view.bounds` and all the other methods that comes with UIKit.

+## Update UI Changes

+Examples: `e (void)[CATransaction flush]`, `caflush` (with [chisel installed](https://github.com/facebook/chisel))

+Great for testing UI changes on the fly without having to restart after each change.

 ## Snapshot of a View

+Example: `visualize myView` (with [chisel installed](https://github.com/facebook/chisel))

+Wondering what the view looks like?
+Just run this command and it'll open a snapshot image of your view on Preview.app.

+---

+I don't use all of these all the time, but they are used more often than other techniques that you may have seen.
+I will update these as my preferences are changed or I learn something new.
+Let me know if I should be using something and it's missing from this list.